Briana McDonagh

 Get your pre-approval sorted first

 Regardless of the sale type, having a pre-approval in place before you start making offers puts you in a much stronger position.
-For auctions it is essential — you cannot bid without your finance confirmed.
+For auctions, you need to have an unconditional finance approval in place before you bid.
 For all other methods, it means you can move quickly and confidently when you find the right property.
 Get in touch and I can help you get pre-approved before you start your search.

 The sale types